 The job of a Personal Support Worker is very important.
 From ensuring that patients receive adequate care to being prepared for emergencies, PSWs work long hours and have much responsibility.

-Below are some tips to staying comfortable, professional, and prepared during your work day.
+Below are some tips for staying comfortable, professional, and prepared during your workday.

-The scrubs you choose should not be tight fitting, as you often need to squat, reach, sit, and move about.
-Scrubs that are somewhere between tight and baggy are the best options.
+The scrubs you choose should not be tight-fitting, as you often need to squat, reach, sit, and move about.
+You need to wear scrubs that are somewhere between tight and baggy to feel confident are the best options.